-But you’re not a linguist – you’re a marketing specialist, a content wiz or perhaps social media influencer.
-So why should you care about the differences in British and American English?
-To put it simply: Content may be king, but Localisation is queen, and she rules with an iron fist.
-All marketers must learn to localise their content for British and American audiences.
+But if you’re not a linguist, why should you care about the differences between British and American English?
+Because while Content may be king, Localisation is queen, and she rules with an iron fist.
+All marketers must learn to localise their content in order to connect with British or American audiences.

 For example, try telling an American that you’d be happy to discuss your offer in a fortnight’s time once they’re back from holiday, or that they can avoid the queue by filling in the timetable attached – pip them to the post, mate!
 Not that you would ever write either of those sentences, but you get my point – use the wrong dialect in your messaging and you’ll only succeed in confusing your audience.